JanEricNitschke/pyment/README.rst

 So far only minor modifications have been made to the docstring parsing functionality.
 Mainly the addition of the “Methods” section for numpydoc style docstrings.
-Additionally the the code has been linted as well as type hinted.
+Additionally the code has been linted as well as type hinted.

 The code for configuration and file handling as well as the structure of the documentation